 TfNSW also provides resources to support Roads and Maritime Services, Sydney Trains and Sydney Metro process and make decisions on applications received by those agencies.
 Each Transport cluster agency remains responsible for making decisions regarding the release of information held by their organisation under the GIPA Act.

-- Freight, Strategy and Planning – develops strategy, policy and planning for freight, public transport and roads networks, ensuring close alignment to TfNSW priorities as well as oversighting safety and standards for the whole of TfNSW.
+- Freight, Strategy and Planning – develops strategy, policy and planning for road safety, freight, public transport and roads networks, ensuring close alignment to TfNSW priorities as well as oversighting safety and standards for the whole of TfNSW.
 Consolidates transport data collection, model development, modelling and custom research and surveys.

 - Sydney Light Rail – will deliver a new light rail line to the CBD and south east.